LiamWRyan/Liam_Portfolio/README.md

 ----

 ### Implemented Features
-- Adding and Removing of Employees
+- Adding and removing of employees.
-- Input Employee Data
+- Input employee data.
-- Edit Employee Data
+- Edit employee data.
-- View employee data
+- View employee data.
 - Interactive UI for Schedules views.
 (Product owner request)
 - Calendar UI to view old and future schedules.
-- Soft deleting of Employees.
+- Soft deleting of employees.
-- Creation of a Schedule
+- Creation of a schedule.
-- Edit schedule
+- Edit schedule.
-- Save/Load Progress on exit
+- Save/Load progress on exit.
-- Fill blanks with recommendations
+- Fill blanks with recommendations.
 - Not implemented across the entire system yet; some items are reserved for future sprints.
 Currently, while filling in shifts with employees, it recommends the employees according to the specifications.
-- Deliver Schedule
+- Deliver schedule.
 - PDF viewing and download.
 - Email integration + Automatic Email listing.
 - Auto formatting of pdf document for the targeted export schedule month.
-- Recommendations based on statistics
+- Recommendations based on statistics.
 - Implemented as a toast message (warning) before schedule delivery if the schedule is not filled out properly.